In New York State, starting an LLC is simple with a few documents, a waiting period, and paying state filing fees.

 The New York Department of State created a template that the filer can use to provide this information.
 You may also draft your copy of the Articles of Organization as long as the document provides the same EIN information included in the New York Department of State template.

-While not required, it is suggested that LLC members consult an attorney when forming an LLC in New York because the Articles of Organization is a legally binding document that LLC organizers must sign.
+While not required, it is suggested that LLC members consult an attorney when forming an LLC in NY because the Articles of Organization is a legally binding document that LLC organizers must sign.
 Most people file online, but your Articles of Organization can also be filed by mail, fax, or in-person at the New York Department of State in Albany, NY.

 A company that’s located in New York is considered a domestic New York LLC.
 Companies formed in states are considered foreign LLCs.
 A foreign limited liability company can apply to do business in New York State by filing an Application for Authority.
 A Certificate of Existence from the company’s jurisdiction dated within one year is also required.

-4. Obtain an EIN (Employer Identification Number) from the IRS
+Step 4.
+Obtain an EIN (Employer Identification Number) from the IRS

 An Employer Identification Number or EIN is like the social security number for your business.
 When you open a bank account or apply for business credit, lenders will likely ask for your EIN.